abhiram-s2002/racer/TERMS_OF_SERVICE.md

 - Verify buyer/seller identity when appropriate
 - Use escrow services for high-value transactions
 - Document all transaction details
+ - For request-based posts: clearly state the requested item/service, location constraints, and fulfillment terms

 ### 5.3 Dispute Resolution
 - Users should attempt to resolve disputes directly